Hopping of nanoparticles in optical tweezers governed by Mie resonances: Observation of Mie-resonant hopping and orbiting

-Under circular polarization, the particle position cloud formed a donut shape with a sparse center (Fig.~\ref{fig:lin_circ_pol_v1}\boldsf{a}).
-Fig.~\ref{fig:lin_circ_pol_v1}\boldsf{b} show that the particle polar angle changes consistently toward anti-clockwise direction, indicating a continuously orbital rotation driven by spin-to-orbital conversion.
-In addition, the rotational direction is directly linked to the helicity of the electric field and can be inverted by employing circular polarization of the opposite handedness.
-The average rotation frequency is calculated to be 3.1~Hz by the histogram, shown in Fig.~\ref{fig:lin_circ_pol_v1}\boldsf{c}.
+We next study the trapping of quadrupolar particles under circular polarization.
+In Figure~\ref{fig:lin_circ_pol_v1} we present observations of a particle with size $452 \pm 33$~nm which belongs to the range of sizes with quadrupole Mie resonances.
+At $14$~mW laser power, the particle position cloud formed a donut shape with a sparse center (see Fig.~\ref{fig:lin_circ_pol_v1}\textsf{\textbf{A}} for schematics and Fig.~\ref{fig:lin_circ_pol_v1}\textsf{\textbf{D}} for the experimental position cloud).
+Figures~\ref{fig:lin_circ_pol_v1}\textsf{\textbf{B}},\textsf{\textbf{E}} show that the particle polar angle changes consistently, indicating continuous orbital rotation driven by the spin (circular-polarization) degree of freedom of the beam (Fig.~\ref{fig:lin_circ_pol_v1}\textsf{\textbf{B}} -- polar coordinate representation and Fig.~\ref{fig:lin_circ_pol_v1}\textsf{\textbf{E}} -- Cartesian representation).
+In addition, the rotational direction is directly linked to the helicity of the electric field and is inverted for the circular polarization of the opposite handedness.
+The average rotation frequency at 14 mW power is calculated to be 3.1~Hz shown in the histogram in Fig.~\ref{fig:lin_circ_pol_v1}\textsf{\textbf{C}}.